 To test our hypotheses, we proceeded as follows.
 Hypothesis 1 predicted that care receivers’ OTD would be positively related to satisfaction, and that this relationship would be moderated by language accessibility and cultural affiliation.
 We tested this hypothesis by examining the three-way interaction coefficient (between OTD, language accessibility, and cultural affiliation) in the presence of the two-way interactions and all other variables.
-We then conducted a simple slope analysis (Aiken & West, 1991) on the three-way latent interaction, exploring the nature of the interaction between care receivers’ OTD and language accessibility under the various conditions of cultural affiliation.
+We then conducted a simple slope analysis [89] on the three-way latent interaction, exploring the nature of the interaction between care receivers’ OTD and language accessibility under the various conditions of cultural affiliation.
 Hypothesis 2, predicting a negative relationship between care receivers’ satisfaction and aggressive tendencies, was tested by examining the coefficients of the relationship between the two variables.
 Hypothesis 3 predicted a negative and indirect relationship between care receivers’ OTD and aggressive tendencies satisfaction, with language accessibility and cultural affiliation as moderators.
 To test this hypothesis, we conducted conditional indirect effect analysis with four conditions (with/without language accessibility X Arab/Jewish cultural affiliation) using the Mplus 8.2. bootstrapping method; CI = 95%; boot = 500.

 Results

 Table 1 presents the means and standard deviations of the study variables, as well as the correlation matrix.
 To test our predictions, we first fitted the baseline measurement model (model 1), with the three latent constructs (OTD, satisfaction, and aggressive tendencies).
 This measurement model accurately reproduced the observed covariance matrix (χ2(116) = 298.09, P < .01; CFI = .94; TLI = .93; SRMR = .058) (see Table 2).
-All standardized factor loadings of the latent variables on their indicators were significant (p< .01), ranging from .41 to .96.
+All standardized factor loadings of the latent variables on their indicators were significant (P < .01), ranging from .41 to .96.
 Analyses of the other possible two-factor and one-factor models show a substantial loss of fit relative to the three-factor model (e.g., CFI and TLI < .90 and SRMR > .08 in all these models).
-A comparison between the models’ chi-squared scores (∆χ2) revealed that the three-factor model provides a better fit than all other models (p< .01).
+A comparison between the models’ chi-squared scores (∆χ2) revealed that the three-factor model provides a better fit than all other models (P < .01).

 -------------------------------

-Insert Table 1 about here
+Table 1.
+Study 1: Means, standard deviations, and intercorrelations of model variables

+N = 214, * P < .05, ** P < .01.

+Notes: Age 1 = 18–29, Age 2 = 30–49, Age 3 = 50–69; Time waited: log was used; Role: Patient = 0, Escort = 1; Gender: Male = 0, Female = 1; Shift: Morning = 0; Afternoon = 1; Cultural affiliation: Jewish = 0, Arab = 1; Language accessibility: No treatment = 0, With treatment = 1.

 -------------------------------